It is hour number two on this Monday, the 21st of March.

 It is always preferable to have the informed consent of Congress prior to any military action.

-The one thing that you look for uh with any pre and post-election Barack Obama quote is is there any screaming inconsistency between what the guy believed on the campaign trail, uh said at a campaign event, and has now done as commander in chief, you know, sort of the let's close Guantanamo category of things.
+The one thing that you look for with any pre- and post-election Barack Obama quote is: is there any screaming inconsistency between what the guy believed on the campaign trail said at a campaign event and has now done as commander-in-chief?

-The first paragraph is is of interest.
+The first paragraph is of interest.

 The president does not have the power under the Constitution to unilaterally authorize a military attack in a situation that does not involve stopping an actual or imminent threat to the nation.

-Does that mean unilateral meaning just me, the president wants to do it and you the Congress don't?
+Does that mean unilateral, meaning just me, the president, wants to do it and you, the Congress, don't?

-Or does unilateral mean only America is involved of unaccompanied by other allies, and we actually do have some allies in here.
+Or does unilateral mean only America is involved unaccompanied by other allies?

-We've got the British, we got the French.
+We've got the British.

 The military of Belgium is involved.